emarva/lightload/README.md

 lightload
 =========

-LightLoad Load JavaScript and CSS OnDemand.
+LightLoad Load JavaScript and CSS on demand.